microsoft/codetour/README.md

 - `Next` - Navigate to the next step in the current tour
 - `End Tour` - End the current tour and remove the comment UI

+Additionally, you can use the `ctrl+right` / `ctrl+left` (Windows/Linux) and `cmd+right` / `cmd+left` (macOS) keyboard shortcuts to move forwards and backwards in the tour.
 When you're actively in a code tour, the status bar will also display the title and current step of the tour.
 If you navigate away from the active tour step, you can click on the status bar item and resume the tour at any time.

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76151723-ca00b580-606c-11ea-9bd5-81c1d9352cef.png" />